 Something like Starshot’s microprobes could reach Proxima Centauri b in two or three decades.
 We can make equipment that stays operational that long: the Voyager spacecraft, for example.
 Doing the same with microprobes seems challenging, not impossible

 At about 41 light-years, it’d take a bit upwards of two centuries for probes using Starshot’s technology to arrive at the 55 Cancri planetary system.
 My guess is that we’ll develop something faster before we start planning missions lasting that long.

 About extraterrestrial life, I think we may find life elsewhere in this universe, or not.

-“Our God is in heaven; whatever God wills is done.”
+“Our God is in heaven and does whatever he wills.”

 I’m also quite sure that we’ll eventually meet folks whose ancestors come from another world.
 Or at least find evidence that they exist.
 Or that we won’t.
 Again, it’s not up to me.
 (January 29, 2017; December 23, 2016)

 I see SETI, the Search for ExtraTerrestrial Intellignece, as a reasonable branch of science.
 Some assumptions folks make about how SETI should work, not so much.4

 But folks creating pulp science fiction had few restraints other than their fervid imaginations and publication deadlines.

 I enjoy some of those rip-roaring tales of derring-do.
 But they’re much more fiction than science.